xinwenfu/Cyber-Range/README.md

 We created a lot of [video tutorials](https://sites.uml.edu/ccf/education/video-tutorials/) on Cyber Range and refer to them if needed.

 UMass Lowell has a virtual Cyber Range, called Cyber Range for brevity.
 We offer remote access to virtual machines (VMs) hosted over Cyber Range, which is behind a firewall.
-To access the VMs, a person has to acquire an OpenVPN profile and use OpenVPN to connect to our OpenVPN server.
-Once connected to the OpenVPN server, a person may access the VMs in a few ways: (i) web access; (ii) Micrsoft Remote Desktop; (iii) SSH (e.g. Putty) if a SSH server runs on the particular VM.
+To access the VMs, a person has to install the OpenVPN client software on a computer, acquire an OpenVPN profile from the adminstrator and use OpenVPN to connect to our OpenVPN server.

-## Install OpenVPN
+# Install OpenVPN
 Access to any VM on Cyber Range requires OpenVPN connection.

 1. Download [OpenVPN for Windows](https://openvpn.net/client-connect-vpn-for-windows/), or [OpenVPN for MacOS](https://openvpn.net/client-connect-vpn-for-mac-os/)